protofailure/PjskSUSPatcher/README.md

 # PjskSUSPatcher
-Custom fork of PjskSUSPatcher, but with the difficulties bumped down so Pjsk MASTER will map to SUS MASTER.
+PjskSUSPatcher, but with the difficulties bumped down so Proseka MASTER will map to SUS MASTER.

 # ORIGINAL README